Daspy11/the-stu-art-v2/content/Things/Gum Disease.md

 ## In-person with a dentist

 1. **Visual Inspection**: Visually inspect the gums for signs of inflammation such as redness, swelling, bleeding, receding gums, and pockets between the teeth and gums.
 2. **Periodontal Probing**: A periodontal probe is used to measure the depth of the pockets between the teeth and gums.
 Healthy gums typically have pocket depths of 1 to 3 millimeters, while depths of 4 millimeters or more may indicate gum disease.
-4-5mm is Gingivitis, >5mm is periodontistryThe deeper the probe goes, the more severe the gum disease.
+4-5mm is Gingivitis, >5mm is periodontitis.
+The deeper the probe goes, the more severe the gum disease.
 Designed to check for bone loss.
-3. **Xray:**
+3. **Xray:** Standard radiography with visual inspection.

+Manual periodontal probe:
 ![[../Assets/gum-disease-periodontal-probe.png|gum-disease-periodontal-probe.png]]

-Periodontal probe
-Periodontal probe

 # Technology Review

 ---

-### **2023: Celebrating breakthrough in dental diagnostics: FDA approval of an AI model for diagnosis of periodontal diseases: A correspondence**
+### 2023: Celebrating breakthrough in dental diagnostics: FDA approval of an AI model for diagnosis of periodontal diseases: A correspondence

 [Celebrating breakthrough in dental diagnostics: FDA approval of an AI model for diagnosis of periodontal diseases: A correspondence](https://pmc.ncbi.nlm.nih.gov/articles/PMC10507281/)